 - 9. Privacy Act Systems.
 In addition to the security requirements in this Order, systems that contain Privacy Act data or PII must implement the privacy controls as identified in GSA's Control Tailoring Workbook based on FIPS 199 Level and A&A process and defined in NIST SP 800-53 Revision 5 and GSA Order CIO 1878.3 CHGE 3. - 10.
 IT Security Controls.
-All IT systems, including those operated by a contractor on behalf of the Government, must implement proper security controls according to: - a.
-Its security categorization level in IAW FIPS 199, Standards for Security Categorization of Federal Information and Information Systems, and FIPS 200; and - b.
-NIST SP 800-53, Revision 5 (or subsequent revision based on GSA's implementation guidance for that revision).
+All IT systems, including those operated by a contractor on behalf of the Government must achieve an Authorization to Operate (ATO).
+To achieve an ATO, systems must implement the appropriate set of security and privacy controls defined in NIST SP 800-53 Revision 5 (or subsequent revision based on GSA's implementation guidance for that revision).
+A system's specified security and privacy controls are determined by: - a.
+GSA's Control Tailoring Workbook, based on the system's security categorization level IAW FIPS 199, Standards for Security Categorization of Federal Information and Information Systems, and FIPS 200; - b.
+A GSA determination whether the system contains CUI/PII, such systems must be FIPS 199 Moderate at a minimum; - c.
+A GSA determination if the system is a High Value Asset (HVA), in which case GSA's HVA Control Overlay as outlined in CIO-IT Security-24-131 must be applied; and - d.
+The A&A process under which the system is pursuing a GSA ATO per CIO-IT Security-06-30.